vapordao/vulcanizedb/documentation/custom-transformers.md

     into the environment's Postgres database.
 This can either be done by manually loading the plugin's schema into Postgres, or by manually running the plugin's migrations.

-* The `compose` and `composeAndExecute` commands assume you are in the vulcanizdb directory located at your system's `$GOPATH`, and that the plugin dependencies are present at their `$GOPATH` directories.
+* The `compose` command assumes you are in the vulcanizdb directory located at your system's `$GOPATH`, and that the plugin dependencies are present at their `$GOPATH` directories.

 * The `execute` command does not require the plugin transformer dependencies be located in their `$GOPATH` directories,